vivtcjp/sample-app/README.md

 ## New Feature: Bus Seat Layout View

 A new feature has been added to the booking page that displays a top view of a bus with a seat layout.
 The layout allows users to select and book preferred seats.
-The bus has 20 rows and 2 columns with 2 seats together in each column, totaling 40 seats.
+The bus has 10 rows with 4 seats per row, totaling 40 seats.

 ### Example Bus Seat Layout